-I followed this rule in preparation for our WWII-inspired road trip to Normandy in 2019 and discovered that Heath’s passport was expiring one month after our departure.
-Luckily by checking this two weeks prior, I was able to get an expedited passport for Heath with time to spare.
+I followed this rule in preparation for our WWII-inspired road trip to Normandy in 2019 and discovered my son’s passport was expiring one month after our departure.
+Luckily by checking this two weeks prior, I was able to get an expedited passport for him with time to spare.
 Crisis averted!

 Step Two – Pull out Luggage

 The same day I pull out our passports I also pull out our luggage that we plan to travel with and lay them out in our bedroom.
-I go through each piece checking for items left from our last trip and clean or fix anything that requires it.
+I go through each piece checking for items left from our last trip and cleaning or fixing anything that requires it.

 I find by laying out our luggage gives me a good visual idea of how much space we have to pack and what carryons we will require later in the packing process.